From Regenerative Forestry

 What is Regenerative Forestry?

 The material removed during thinning becomes biomass.
-Instead of being left in the forest to decay or burn in wildfires, this biomass can be used to produce clean hydrogen and renewable natural gas.
-Regenerative forestry strengthens forest ecosystems, reduces wildfire risk, supports rural economies, and turns responsible forest management into a sustainable source of clean energy.
+Instead of being left to decay or burn in wildfires, it is converted into clean hydrogen and renewable natural gas (RNG).
+Regenerative forestry strengthens forest ecosystems, reduces wildfire risk, supports rural economies, and transforms responsible forest management into a sustainable source of clean energy and long-term jobs..

 Learn More about Prolific Energy